aclemotte/OculomotorApp/ReadAndPlay/Readme.txt

 sampling del estimulo persuit multiplo del frame refress de la pantalla ¿?

-On the patient dta screening there are two mistakes:
-On the Reading Analysis page there are some instructions near the top half of the window, they don’t make much sense and are grammatically incorrect.
-We can put instead:
-"Look at the center of the black box on the left in order to calibrate the system.
-Please make sure the calibration value is below 50 to continue with the test"

 dificiles
 Agregar un campo para que el optometrista agregue sus comentarios e impresiones al final del test y debajo del plot.
 Si se puede que aparezca con su firma (o el nombre de la institución).
 Botón para distinguir los modos outloud reading de silent reading